 With in-depth studies of grantmaking issues using our own experts and research, by speaking to the best in the field, and with exclusive access to SmartyGrants data, Grants Management Intelligence focuses on practical ways to improve your grants program to help you make best practice, standard practice.

 From the basics to expert-level commentary, we've covered:

 Grants Management Intelligence is must read material for federal, state and local grantmakers, funders and policymakers; local councillors and community development workers; philanthropic workers; grantmakers in the corporate world; and financial and legal advisors.

 The quarterly publication is just one of the benefits of membership of the Australian Institute of Grants Management.
 Learn more and sign up here.

-And that's where evaluation comes in.
+Knowing whether your grantmaking really works matters to everyone: the funders, the recipients, the beneficiaries, the authorities, and your supporters.
+That's where evaluation comes in.
 While our last Grants in Australia survey reveals 60% of large not-for-profits say grantmakers are demanding increased outcomes measurement, reporting and evaluation, only 12% are winning funding for the purpose.
 Clearly, the grantmaking sector must respond.

 Prove it.
 That's the challenge that runs through every grant program.

 When it comes to reporting, you as a grantmaker must prove that you have allocated money well, you must prove it has been properly spent, and you must decide where you'll spend money in future.
 It's a tough business, but community foundations - 36 locally based philanthropic groups distributing $21 million in grants each year in Australia - have shown us all a way forward.
 That way is called Vital Signs, and is a special focus for this edition.